legetz/sf-metadata-adjust/README.md

 - Ensure you're in a Git repository
 - Check git-depth doesn't exceed commit count

+### "Not in the allowed whitelist"
+- You're trying to include a non-whitelisted metadata type
+- Use `--all` flag to bypass whitelist restrictions
+- Review the whitelisted types in the error message
+- Example: `sf swift metadata adjust --all --include reportType`

 ### "Permission denied"
 - Check file permissions
 - Use `--backup` to preserve originals if needed